ismasan/parametric/README.md

 ## `available_params`

 `#available_params` returns the subset of keys that were populated (including defaults).
-Useful to build query strings.
+Useful for building query strings.

 ```ruby
 order_search = OrdersSearch.new(page: 2, foo: 'bar')